Gademann-UZH/Chemical-Space-Generation/2_Summarized Data/README.md

 ### (Optional) Adjust the parser

+#### TLDR

+To include data in being extracted by the parser we add a new entry to the "params_of_interest" array:

+- Open an ORCA output file, find the title of the block of data we are interested in and use it as "keyword".
+- Give it an abbreviation to be used for saving.
+- Count the lines to the first row of data of interest and use this number as "y_offset"
+- Look at the "words" in this line and add the indeces of the ones of interest to the "keep_index" array.
+Here, we pay attention to keep indeces of Atom Nr, Atom Type, and Value for lists of data (e.g. charges, chemical shielding, etc.) and only the Value index for single values (dipole).

+#### Detailed explanation

 To adjust the parser you need to add an additional entry to the "params_of_interest" array.
 The structure of such an entry is as follows:

 {